zupo/drills/README.md

 ## Deployment

-TODO: Auto-deployed on each commit to `main` to https://spellings.lamdera.app/.
+Each commit to `main` is auto-deployed to https://spellings.lamdera.app/.

+Each Pull Request gets a preview app at https://spellings-<BRANCH_NAME>.lamdera.app/.

 ## Troubleshooting